The key is not to prioritize what’s on your schedule, but to schedule your priorities.– Stephen Covey

 Let’s talk about time management!
 Do you ever feel like your day is passing you by, and you haven’t really gotten anything that you had hoped to get done for the day accomplished?
 You’re sitting there working on…stuff…but nothing specific?
 Well, you’re not alone!
+In this article, I’ll go over some of my favorite things to do in order to stop wasting time.

 Many of us deal with time management issues, especially those who work from home and have their own business.